framp/restcraft/README.md

     data: {}                           an object of data which will get used to build id[name]: String                   an string used to retrieve the element with this id
-    idField: String                    a string used to define which property should be the id (default to _id) limit[name]: Number                a number indicating how many elements of name are returned skip[name]: Number                 a number indicating how many elements of name are skipped sort[name]: String                 string indicating by which field the elements of name will be sorted items[name]: Number                a number indicating how many elements a page of name contains page[name]: Number                 a number indicating which page of name contains
+    idField: String                    a string used to define which property should be the id (default to _id)
+    limit: Number                      a number indicating how many elements of name are returned
+    skip: Number                       a number indicating how many elements of name are skipped
+    sort: String                       string indicating by which field the elements of name will be sorted
+    items: Number                      a number indicating how many elements a page of name contains
+    page: Number                       a number indicating which page of name contains
     admittedFields: [String]           an array of strings indicating the keys which will be returned to the user
     populateFields: Boolean, [String]  false by default, populate fields when reaching object references it could be an array of strings of the keys which will be populated